canonical/certification-docs/Self-Test_Guide.rst

    machine, which will run MAAS and an ``iperf3`` server; however, you may want to separate these two functions.

-   - The MAAS Advanced NUC Installation and Configuration -- Scripted (MANIACS) document (available from https://certification.canonical.com) describes how to configure a MAAS server.
+   - The MAAS Advanced Network Installation and Configuration -- Scripted (MANIACS) document (available from https://certification.canonical.com) describes how to configure a MAAS server.
 This server may be a standard part of the testing network or